sfigg/commercialization-public/docset/manufacture/desktop/dism-operating-system-package-servicing-command-line-options.md

 ### <span id="_Add-Package__PackagePath___path_to_cabfile____IgnoreCheck_____PreventPending_"></span><span id="_add-package__packagepath___path_to_cabfile____ignorecheck_____preventpending_"></span><span id="_ADD-PACKAGE__PACKAGEPATH___PATH_TO_CABFILE____IGNORECHECK_____PREVENTPENDING_"></span>/Add-Package

 Installs a specified .cab or .msu package in the image.
+An .msu package is supported only when the target image is offline, either mounted or applied.

 Multiple packages can be added on one command line.
 The applicability of each package will be checked.
-If the package is cannot be applied to the specified image, you will receive an error message.
+If the package cannot be applied to the specified image, you will receive an error message.
 Use the /IgnoreCheck argument if you want the command to process without checking the applicability of each package.

 Use the /PreventPending option to skip the installation of the package if the package or Windows image has pending online actions.
 (Introduced in Windows 8/Windows PE 4.0).

 /PackagePath can point to:

 -   A single .cab or .msu file.

 -   A folder that contains a single expanded .cab file.